skulpt/skulpt/strings.rst

 Turtles and Strings and L-Systems
 ---------------------------------

+This section describes a much more interested example of string iteration and the accumulator pattern.
+Even though it seems like we are doing something that is much more complex, the basic processing is the same as was shown in the previous sections.

 In 1968 Astrid Lindenmayer, a biologist, invented a formal system that provides a mathematical description of plant growth known as an **L-system**.
 L-systems were designed to model the growth of biological systems.
-You can think of L-systems as containing the instructions for how a simple cell can grow into a complex organism.
-L-systems can be used to specify the **rules** for all kinds of interesting pictures.
+You can think of L-systems as containing the instructions for how a single cell can grow into a complex organism.
+L-systems can be used to specify the **rules** for all kinds of interesting patterns.
+In our case, we are going to use them to specify the rules for drawing pictures.

 The rules of an L-system are really a set of instructions for transforming one string into a new string.
-After a number of these string transformations are complete the string contains a set of instructions for a turtle to follow as it draws a picture.
+After a number of these string transformations are complete, the string contains a set of instructions.
+Our plan is to let these instructions direct a turtle as it draws a picture.

-Lets look at an example set of rules:
+To begin, we will look at an example set of rules:

 ========  =====================
 A         Axiom